CCThompson82/MLE_capstone/Capstone_report.md

 probability (0:1).
 Predictions that are both incorrect and confident are punished harshly.
 For instance, were a prediction to call an example as absolutely true (1) and the example was actually false (0), then infinity would be returned.
-Thus, the log loss function in sklearn caps predicted probabilities away from 0 or 1 to  avoid this situation.
+Thus, the log loss functions caps predicted probabilities away from 0 or 1 to  avoid this situation.
 An ultra-conservative model that predicted 0.5 for every observation (effectively not taking either stance in classification) would have a benchmark log loss score of approximately 0.693147.